frisnit/delayplayer/README.md

-> Files older than 24 hours are deleted by a cron job that runs every hour
+> Files older than 24 hours are deleted by a cron job that runs every hour.
+All the cron jobs used in this project can be found in crontab.txt.

 Playout
 -------